 What is an STI?

-An STI, or sexually transmitted infection, is basically any kind of bacterial or viral infection that can be passed on through unprotected sexual contact.
+An STI, or sexually transmitted infection, is an infection that is passed on through unprotected sexual contact.

 It doesn’t matter how many times you’ve had sex or how many partners you’ve had; anyone can get an STI.